 - Who your competitors are and how hard it will be to overtake them.

-- How your current website stands in relation to optimisation and quality.
+- The status of your current website and how it competes in the industry.
+Particularly concerning optimisation and quality.

 - How extensive your social media reach is and how it compares to your competition.